zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_05_en-US_PILOT_AND_THE_ABYSS.md

 ### 2.1 The Core-Consciousness Coupling

-The heart of an Aetherion is its Coherence Core—a reactor generating an α-field of almost perfect purity and stability, approaching α ≈ 3.5 at maximum output.
+The heart of an Aetherion is its Coherence Core, a reactor generating an α-field of almost perfect purity and stability, approaching α ≈ 3.5 at maximum output.
 This is not merely an engine.
 It is a **bubble of altered spacetime**, a zone where the normal rules of temporal flow are suspended.

 The critical insight from RTM physics: